Adam Niemerg

-Adam M. Niemerg is a Republican member of the Illinois House from the 109th district since January 13, 2021.
-The 109th district, located in the Illinois Wabash Valley, includes all or parts of Albion, Allendale, Bellmont, Bone Gap, Bridgeport, Browns, Burnt Prairie, Calhoun, Carmi, Cisne, Claremont, Clay City, Crossville, Dieterich, Enfield, Fairfield, Flora, Golden Gate, Grayville, Iola, Jeffersonville, Johnsonville, Keenes, Keensburg, Louisville, Maunie, Montrose, Mount Carmel, Mount Erie, Newton, Noble, Norris City, Olney, Parkersburg, Phillipstown, Rose Hill, Sailor Springs, Sims, Springerton, St. Francisville, Ste.
-Marie, Sumner, Teutopolis, Watson, Wayne City, West Salem, Wheeler, Willow Hill, Xenia, and Yale.
+Adam M. Niemerg is a Republican member of the Illinois House of Representatives from the 102nd that includes all or portions of Champaign County, Clark County, Coles County, Crawford County, Cumberland County, Douglas County, Edgar County, Effingham County, Jasper County, Lawrence County, and Vermilion County.
+First elected in 2020 in the former 109th District, he was sworn in on January 13, 2021.
 Niemerg was elected to the 109th district to succeed Republican then-state Representative Darren Bailey after Bailey successfully ran for the Illinois Senate.

 Early life, education, and career

 Niemerg was born in Teutopolis, Illinois to his parents Phil and Stephanie.
-He would be the oldest of five children.
-He graduated from Teutopolis High School in 2002.
-He would attend Lake Land College until later attending Eastern Illinois University and earned his Bachelor of Arts in history.
-After graduating, he would work as a senior claims adjuster for Country Financial for 12 years.
+He was the oldest of five children.
+Niemerg graduated from Teutopolis High School in 2002.
+He attended Lake Land College and Eastern Illinois University and earned his Bachelor of Arts in history.
+After graduating, he worked as a senior claims adjuster for Country Financial for 12 years.
 He is a member of the American Farm Bureau Federation.
 In the aftermath of the storming of the US Capitol by a mob of Trump supporters, Niemerg condemned the violence.
 However, Niemerg claimed there was "credible questions" surrounding the results of the 2020 presidential election.

-As of July 3, 2022, Representative Niemerg is a member of the following Illinois House committees:
+As of January 13, 2023, Representative Niemerg is a member of the following Illinois House Committees in the 103rd General Assembly: